Makopo/LSLAuthenticator/README.md

 [Key Card System "NoMoreOreOre"](https://marketplace.secondlife.com/p/Key-Card-System-NoMoreOreOre/446266) has various easy-to-use feature for non-programmer.
 If you don't get used to scripting, you might want to consider using this product.

-If you have purchased NoMoreOreOre and want it to work with this open-source code, feel free to contact to Mako Nozaki.
+If you have purchased NoMoreOreOre and want it to work with this open-source code, you'll need some modification.
+Feel free to contact to Mako Nozaki.